 Using Shrinkage to Calculate the Number of Staff Required

-Managers use shrinkage percentage to calculate the number of agents required to handle call volume to meet service level agreement (SLA).
+Managers use shrinkage percentages to calculate the number of agents required to handle call volume to meet service level agreements (SLA).

 Staff required = (Staff demand / (1 – (shrinkage / 100)))